-Be kind to the mild brumotactillophobiacs present at the holiday table
+Be kind to the mild brumotactillophobiacs present at the holiday table.
+We put up with so much!

 There is a formal name for this phobia some people have about the foods on their plate … touching.
 It’s called Brumotactillophobia.